Frequently Asked Questions

-Max rider weight is 120kg (18.9 stone) and the bicycle can take a further 20kg (3 stone) on the panniers/front handlebars.
+Max rider weight is 100kg (15.5 stone) for the mini and the full size bicycle can take a further 20kg (3 stone on the rear panniers and some weight on the front handlebars.

-This can be recharged on the eBike or you can easily remove the battery and charge at it with a portable charger.
+This can be recharged on the bike or you can easily remove the battery and charge it with the portable charger.
 We recommend frequent recharging for best battery performance.

 From flat, the battery will take 6-7 hours to fully recharge, but it can be topped up with a 1-2 hour recharge.